mooreorless555/MOVESYALE3/README.md

 npm install --save toastr
 ```

-If you have any questions just message me or Sam!
+If you have any questions just message me!